The differential graded Verlinde Formula and the Deligne Conjecture: The differential graded Verlinde formula

-Since the partial three-dimensional extension was set up precisely to the extent that a dimensional reduction makes sense, one could na\"ively think that one could \emph{define} the partial three-dimensional extension via~\eqref{eqndimred}, thereby making the above Corollary a tautology, but this does not work: The non-trivial point is that Corollary~\ref{cordimred} is not a statement about \emph{some} partial extension of $\mfc$, but \emph{the one obtained from Corollary~\ref{corhighgenus}}, for which we have given a concrete description \emph{independent} of~\eqref{eqndimred}.
+One could na\"ively think that one could \emph{define} the partial three-dimensional extension in a way that makes the above Corollary a tautology, but this does not work: The non-trivial point is that Corollary~\ref{cordimred} is not a statement about \emph{some} partial extension of $\mfc$, but \emph{the one obtained from Corollary~\ref{corhighgenus}}, for which we have given a concrete description \emph{independent} of~\eqref{eqndimred}.
 Hence, if one used \eqref{eqndimred} as a definition, one would still need the Verlinde formula for both Hochschild chains and cochains to arrive at Corollary~\ref{cordimred}.

-As yet another caveat in connection to Corollary~\ref{cordimred}, it is important to stress that the trace field theory $\Phi_\cat{C}$ only knows about the dimensional reduction of the partial extension of $\mathfrak{F}_\cat{C}$, but very little about $\mathfrak{F}_\cat{C}$ itself; in particular, the dimensional reduction loses practically all information on mapping class group actions on differential graded conformal blocks.
-Instead, \eqref{eqndimred} describes the multiplicative structures on $\mathfrak{F}_\cat{C}(\mathbb{T}^2)$ in terms of the linear category $\cat{C}$ and the modified trace (this is very much in the spirit of the original Verlinde formula).
-Moreover, \eqref{eqndimred} is not helpful as an abstract equivalence; the $S$-transformation which absorbs the information on the braiding needs to be remembered.
+As yet another caveat in connection to Corollary~\ref{cordimred}, it is important to stress that the trace field theory $\Phi_\cat{C}$ only knows about the dimensional reduction of the partial extension of $\mathfrak{F}_\cat{C}$, but has practically no information on the mapping class group actions on differential graded conformal blocks.
+Instead, \eqref{eqndimred} describes the multiplicative structures on $\mathfrak{F}_\cat{C}(\mathbb{T}^2)$ in terms of the linear category $\cat{C}$ and the modified trace which, after all, is very much in the spirit of the original Verlinde formula.

 \spaceplease